msmayaswan/VIR_AJL_Team-Elastin-AI-Studio/README.md

 * Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools

 ---
+A final F1 score of 0.55188, securing the 21st position on the Kaggle leaderboard for the "Equitable AI for Dermatology" competition. ​

+Overall Model Performance:

+Training Accuracy: 100%​
+ScienceDirect

+Validation Accuracy: Approximately 58%​

+The high training accuracy indicates that the model learned the training data effectively.
+However, the significant drop in validation accuracy suggests potential overfitting, where the model may not generalize well to unseen data.​
+IJCA

+Performance Across Different Skin Tones:

+An essential aspect of this competition was ensuring equitable performance across diverse skin tones.
+While specific performance metrics per skin tone category were not provided, the dataset's imbalance—favoring lighter skin tones—likely impacted the model's effectiveness on underrepresented groups.
+Addressing this imbalance is crucial to prevent perpetuating existing biases in dermatological assessments.​

+Insights from Model Fairness Evaluation:

+Class Imbalance: The dataset exhibited a significant class imbalance, with certain skin conditions and skin tones being underrepresented.
+This imbalance can lead to biased predictions, where the model performs better on well-represented classes and skin tones, potentially resulting in misdiagnoses for underrepresented groups.​

+Mitigation Strategies: To enhance fairness, consider implementing:​

+Data Augmentation: Increase the representation of underrepresented skin tones through techniques such as image rotation, scaling, and color adjustments.​

+Class Weighting: Adjust the loss function to assign higher weights to underrepresented classes, encouraging the model to pay more attention to these classes during training.​

+Transfer Learning with Diverse Datasets: Incorporate additional datasets that are more representative of diverse populations to improve the model's generalizability.
 ## **🖼️ Impact Narrative**

 **Answer the relevant questions below based on your competition:**